JackLaw2001/jacklaw2001.github.io/_pages/other.md

 ---
 layout: archive
-title: "hornor"
+title: "Other"
-permalink: /hornor/
+permalink: /other/
 author_profile: true
 redirect_from:
-  - /hornor
+  - /other
 ---

 {% include base_path %}